Quantum corrections to symmetron fifth-force profiles: One-loop equation of motion

 is the generating functional of all correlation functions, and \(S\) is the classical action.
 The particular source \(\mathcal J\) which extremises the effective action, hereafter called the external source, satisfies

 On performing this extremisation, the effective action takes the more familiar form

 The source-dependent one-point function is

-source-dependent in the sense that it is a functional of the external source \(\mathcal J\) and \emph{not} the local source \(J\).
+source-dependent in the sense that it is a functional of the external source \(\mathcal J\).
 Similarly, the above expression also defines the external source \(\mathcal J\) as a functional of \(\phi\), for which we adopt the notation \(\mathcal J(x)[\phi]\).
 Finally, using the expression above, one can show that

 which yields the quantum-corrected equation of motion for the one-point function \(\phi\).